serverless/serverless/docs/guide/overview-of-event-sources.md

       - sns: topic:arn:xxx
 ```

+Just make sure your topic is already subscribed to the function, as there's no way to add subscriptions to pre-existing topics in CF. The framework will just give permission to SNS to invoke the function.

 #### Extended event definition

 This event definition ensures that the `aggregator` function get's called every time a message is sent to the